-Figure 1: The avid peripheral enhancement and central necrosis seen in this lesion on post-contrast T1WI (top row left) is typical of a glioblastoma.
-Infiltrative FLAIR (top row right) hyperintensity extending beyond the enhancing margins usually represent a combination of edema and nonenhancing infiltrative tumor.
-Areas of low signal intensity in regions of known tumor on ADC (bottom row left) usually indicate hypercellularity.
-Hemorrhagic foci are also not uncommonly seen on GRE or SWI (bottom row right) as in this patient's GBM.
+Figure 1: (Top Left) The avid peripheral enhancement and central necrosis seen in this lesion on postcontrast T1WI is typical of a GBM.
+(Top Right) Infiltrative FLAIR hyperintensity extending beyond the enhancing margins usually represents a combination of edema and nonenhancing infiltrative tumor.
+(Bottom Left) Areas of low signal intensity in regions of known tumor on ADC imaging usually indicate hypercellularity.
+(Bottom Right) Hemorrhagic foci are also not uncommonly seen on GRE or SWI, as in this patient's GBM.

 - Most common primary intracranial neoplasm

 - Necrosis and microvascular proliferation are characteristic features

 - Develops de novo (primary) or from malignant dedifferentiation of anaplastic astrocytomas (secondary)